 Have you ever dreamed of being the next Martin Luther King Jr. (minus the tragedy) or Tony Robbins?
 Would you love to travel the globe speaking to, and inspiring, millions of people with your message?
 Learning how to become a motivational speaker takes dedication and heart, but it can be done!
+Learning to speak to a groups of people can be fulfilling as your message changes people’s lives.

 There are plenty of people in the world who make a living as a motivational speaker, so why not you?
+People are looking for speakers to inspire them, everyday.

 1. Pick Your Topic

 This might sound obvious, but you do need to know what you want to talk about, and it’s not always as easy as you think.
+It’s important to be knowledgeable about your topic and be comfortable speaking extensively on it.

 2. Know Your Main Message